SwissLife-OSS/squadron-docs/docs/multiple-resource.md

 Using a compose resources is required in case you have dependencies between your resources.

-> Compose resource is only availlable for container based resources at the moment.
+> Compose resource is only available for container based resources at the moment.